 Statement on the UK Modern Slavery Act 2015

-As part of the human rights due diligence, we identified and assessed any actual and potential human rights risks according to the following process up to STEP 3.
+As part of its human rights due diligence, our group followed the procedures up to STEP 3 to identify and assess actual and potential human rights risks.
 As a result of the analysis, we selected the following as priority issues: the infringement of privacy arising from the leakage of customers and employees’ personal information, and the physical and mental effects of employees’ long working hours.

-We will periodically review the identification and assessment of human rights risks and priority issues that reflect changes in society and the environment that surrounds the Group and its value chain.
+We review human rights risk identification and assessment every two years to determine priority issues in response to changes in the society and environment surrounding the Group and its value chain.

 Human Rights Assessment and Remedial Measures